equelin/vsanmetrics/README.md

   --health              Output cluster health status --skipentitytypes SKIPENTITYTYPES
                         List of entity types to skip.
-Separated by a comma
+Separated by a comma --cachefolder CACHEFOLDER
+                        Folder where the cache files are stored --cacheTTL CACHETTL   TTL of the object inventory cache
 ```

 ## Usage